Translate

 Intergenerational Relationships Aren't Automatically Abusive

-After I boosted my post "Intergenerational Relationships Can Work" on the Tumblr counterpart to this blog.
+After I boosted my post "Intergenerational Relationships Can Work" on the (DEFUNCT) Tumblr counterpart to this blog.
 (And again, we are talking about ADULTS.)
 This prompted someone to anonymously message that Tumblr blog...

 Oh, hey!
 Somehow I didn't notice you supported intergenerational relationships, and I checked your answers to common objections and there was no reference to it, so may I direct you to a couple of links you might find interesting?
 They are against intergenerational relationships, but they might have notions you haven't considered.